dxing97/libdiscord/README.md

 This is the first working bot using libdiscord, and is currently under development.

 Responds to every "ayy" with "lmao" in the same channel the "ayy" was sent in.
+Trigger and response can be set to other values by passing command line options.

 ### example-ping
 Under consideration.
 Will try to roughly measure latencies and response times of various API endpoints, which may include: